jbernie2/dryer-services/README.md

 Add.call(1,2) # returns 3
 ```

-### ResultService Example
+### ResultService Examples

-Result Service wraps the value returned from `call` in a `Dry::Monad::Result`.
+ResultService wraps the value returned from `call` in a `Dry::Monad::Result`.
+There are several cases
-If the return value is an Error, it will return a Failure.
-If the return value
+    - If the return value is an Error, it will return a Failure
+    - If the return value is not an Error, and is not a Result, it will wrap the
+      return value in a Result
+    - If the return value is a list of Results eg [Success(1), Success(2)] it
+      will condense those results into a single Result eg Success([1,2]).
+If any
+      of the results in the list are Failures eg [Success(1), Failure(2)], It
+      will return the first failure encountered eg Failure(2).
+Changing a list
+      of Monads (Results) into a Monad containing a list of values, is called
+      'traversing'
-is already a `Dry::Monad::Result`, it will not wrap the result, otherwise it
+   - If the return value is already a `Dry::Monad::Result`, it will not wrap the
-will wrap the result in a `Dry::Monads::Success`
+     result

+#### Wrapping an error in a Failure
 ```
 class Divide < Dryer::Services::ResultService
     def initialize(a, b)